ProcessMaker/processmaker/ProcessMaker/ImportExport/README.md

 Properties:
 - model: The dependent model on the target instance.
 The model has already been saved when you access it here.
 - meta: The metadata that was exported with the dependent object.
-- orginalId: The orginal id as it was on the source instance.
-To get the new ID, use `$this->model->id`
+- originalId: The original ID as it was on the source instance.
+To get the ID on the target instance, use `$dependent->model->id`

 ## Options